-Since 1977 a house on the lake in Amityville, New York has been the subject of multiple books, television programs and almost 15 movies, including Amityville: The Awakening, which hit theaters April 1, 2016.
-For some reason, the real story of the Amityville Horror is rarely told in the films, which spend more celluloid on a fiction based around the Lutz family and their haunting that might have happened, but definitely not to the degree they’re saying it did.
-One of the most interesting facts about the Amityville case is that the hauntings have been debunked numerous times, and the lawyer who initially represented the family at the heart of the case has stated in multiple court documents that the entire haunting was a hoax.
-Still, the mythology of the Amityville Horror lives on.
-Read on to find out the truth of what actually happened at Amityville.
+Since 1977, a lake house in Amityville, New York, has been the subject of multiple books, television programs, and almost 15 movies.
+However, the real story of the "Amityville Horror" is rarely told in the films, which focus more on a fiction based around the Lutz family and their alleged haunting.
+One of the most interesting facts about the Amityville case is that the hauntings have been debunked numerous times.
+The defense lawyer who initially represented mass murderer Ronald Defeo, Jr. has stated in multiple court documents that the entire haunting was a hoax.
+Still, the mythology of the Amityville home lives on.

-Did a Satanist Live in the House Before the Lutzes?
+Did A Satanist Live In The House Before The Lutzes?

-Was George Lutz Really Waking Up at 3:15 Every Morning?
+Was George Lutz Really Waking Up At 3:15 Every Morning?

 Where Did All Those Flies Come From?